Freymaurer/MultiUrl-SAFE-Template/README.md

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

+Problems during implementation into SAFE-stack:

-Edit: I had to update package.json, otherwise the following function would give no output
+1: I had to update package.json, otherwise the following function would give no output

     let inline elmishView name render = FunctionComponent.Of(render, name, equalsButFunctions)